 The European population of Greater Horseshoe bats has crashed by 90% over the last 100 years.
 This has left them clinging on in just a few special landscapes – luckily Devon remains a stronghold.
 Our county still has a third of the 6,500 greater horseshoe bats that remain in the UK.

 Focused on 11 priority locations within Devon, it’s the job of the Devon Greater Horseshoe Bat project to conserve key roost sites and safeguard the surrounding countryside that acts as vital feeding grounds for the bats.
-Within in the East Devon AONB, the core areas are on the coast between Beer and Sidmouth and inland around Southleigh, Northleigh and Colyton.
+Within in the East Devon National Landscape, the core areas are on the coast between Beer and Sidmouth and inland around Southleigh, Northleigh and Colyton.

 The project is committed to providing advice and assistance for landowners to help manage, restore and create the networks of habitat the bats need.
 Working with communities and schools, the project is also passionate about raising the profile of the greater horseshoe bat, enabling everyone to play their part in its conservation.